-The board may adjust the regional allocation by plus or minus five percent to fully fund the approved list of regional projects.
+The board may adjust the regional allocation by plus or minus five percent of the total annual allocation to fully fund the approved list of regional projects.
 When requested by the board, TIB staff will update the regional allocation to ensure equitable distribution of funds.